xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreChainOfResponsibility/README.md

 - The Chain of Responsibility pattern provides a way of linking a series of actions.

-- Each action has a task to perform, and once it's completed, the request is passed to the next action in the chain.
+- Each action has a task to perform, and once it's completed, the request is optionally passed to the next action in the chain.

 - This pattern allows for a clear separation of concerns and flexibility in the order of actions.